-\ Students who select LACS 4860, Field Study in Latin America, must take LACS 4850 as a prerequisite.
-Since LACS 4860 counts as six credit hours, students who select this option will need to take only two other courses in the global studies menu, and one other course besides LACS 4850 in the hemispheric and global diversity menu.
-Courses taken to fulfill general education requirements cannot be applied to the minor.
+Students who select LACS 4860, Field Study in Latin America, must take LACS 4850 as a prerequisite.
+Since LACS 4860 counts as six credit hours, students who select this option will need to take only two other courses in the global studies menu, and one other course besides LACS 4850 in the hemispheric and global studies menu.
 Also, some of the courses above have specific prerequisites that must be met before taking them.
-Students should consult a current catalog for specific prerequisites.
+Students should refer to the "Course Descriptions" section of this catalog for specific prerequisites.